ParallelBench: Understanding the Trade-offs of Parallel Decoding in Diffusion LLMs: Benchmark Results and Analysis on

 \cref{fig:results_llms} shows \textit{Waiting Line} results with $n \in [5, 20]$, where Mercury and autoregressive LLMs show opposite accuracy trends on \textit{Reverse} and \textit{Shuffle}.
 As \textit{Reverse} seems harder (requiring exact reversal) than \textit{Shuffle} (accepting any permutation), autoregressive LLMs score higher on \textit{Shuffle}.
 However, Mercury shows the opposite: it maintains near-perfect accuracy on \textit{Reverse} but fails with \textit{Shuffle}, with accuracy dropping sharply as $n$ increases, consistent with \cref{sec:theory}.
 This indicates that the closed-source Mercury struggles to adaptively adjust its parallelism to maintain quality on tasks with high token dependencies.

 \paragraph{Broad Coverage of \ours{}} \cref{fig:clustering} demonstrates \ours{}'s necessity and differentiation from existing benchmarks.
 The x-axis shows parallelism-induced quality degradation (rightward = greater), while the y-axis shows semi-AR block length effects (upward = better quality with left-to-right ordering).
-For \textit{Waiting Line}, tasks with $\mathcal{C}(Y|X)=0$ appear left of GSM8K, while those with $\mathcal{C}(Y|X)>0$ progressively move rightward with increasing degradation, culminating in \textit{Shuffle} at the far right.
-For \textit{Text Writing}, lower dependency tasks (paraphrasing, summarization) appear left of Humaneval, while higher dependency \textit{W2S} tasks appear right.
-This confirms our benchmark spans the full parallel decoding difficulty spectrum, uniquely enabling evaluation of adaptive methods' ability to modulate parallelism according to difficulty.
+For \textit{Waiting Line}, tasks with $\mathcal{C}(Y|X)=0$ appear left, while those with $\mathcal{C}(Y|X)>0$ progressively move rightward with increasing degradation, culminating in \textit{Shuffle} at the far right.
+For \textit{Text Writing}, lower dependency tasks (\textit{paraphrasing}, \textit{summarization}) appear left, while higher dependency \textit{W2S} tasks appear right.
+In contrast to existing benchmarks like GSM8K~\citep{gsm8k}, MATH~\citep{math}, and IFEval~\citep{ifeval}, which occupy a narrow range, \ours{} spans a broad spectrum of parallel decoding difficulty.
+This broad coverage uniquely enables the evaluation of adaptive methods' ability to modulate parallelism according to task difficulty.
 Details are in \cref{app:sec:clustering}.

 \paragraph{Speed-Quality Trade-off with Oracle Performance}

 \cref{fig:trade-off} shows the speed-quality trade-off curves for each unmasking method.
 Static unmasking (top-k) methods show dramatic accuracy drops as tokens-per-step increase, while adaptive unmasking (threshold) achieves superior trade-offs.
 This raises the question: \textit{Do existing adaptive unmasking methods already provide sufficient speedup-quality trade-offs?} To answer this, we measure oracle performance: the best possible trade-off assuming access to the optimal threshold for each sample that yields the correct answer.
 The oracle achieves both the best accuracy and a significant speedup over threshold methods with comparable accuracy, demonstrating that per-sample threshold adaptation alone yields significant improvements and suggests a substantial room for future research.
 Details are in \cref{app:sec:tradeoff_plot}.